1. CINEMORE

 Member of the Nouvelle Vague

-Louis Malle's Private Lives and Jean-Luc Godard's Contempt are works that attempt to interpret and deconstruct the celebrity Brigitte Bardot.
+Louis Malle's A Very Private Affair and Jean-Luc Godard's Contempt are works that attempt to interpret and deconstruct the celebrity Brigitte Bardot.
 Having finally gained recognition as an actress in Henri-Georges Clouzot's The Truth(1960), Brigitte Bardot entrusted herself to the French New Wave filmmakers as a test subject.
 Although she did have some problems with Louis Malle and Godard, it is said that she always protected them from the producers.
 Above all, Brigitte Bardot's words, "I'm part of the French New Wave!" are filled with expectations for herself.

-“Private Life” ©1962 GAUMONT - STUDIO 37 – CCM
+“A Very Private Affair” ©1962 GAUMONT - STUDIO 37 – CCM

 It is said that Brigitte Bardot and Marcello Mastroianni were so unfriendly that they didn't even speak to each other during filming, but their chemistry on screen seems to be quite good.
 After his big success with "La Dolce Vita" (1960), Marcello Mastroianni was reportedly unwilling to play a supporting role in this film.
 However, Marcello Mastroianni seems to be doing his job well.
 Marcello Mastroianni has an unparalleled adult sex appeal.